Our Educational Philosophy

 The National Association for the Education of Young Children defines "developmentally appropriate curriculum" as learning experiences that meet the individual needs of each child by enhancing children's cognitive development (problem-solving and creativity as well as literacy, math and science), physical development (fine motor and gross motor), socio-emotional development, and language development.
-Developmentally appropriate programs are based on what we know about child development, and their learning experiences grow out of the individual needs of each child and they respect cultural diversity of each family.
+Developmentally appropriate programs are based on child development research and theory, with the learning experiences reflecting both the individual needs of each child as well as the cultural diversity of each family.

 Is your program a "daycare"?

 First Discoveries is a child development center focused on creating early learning experiences for young children.
 Our staff is highly trained, with degrees in early childhood, elementary education and psychology.
 We use professional curriculum materials and child assessment materials.

 If you enroll at First Discoveries, your child isn't enrolled in a "daycare" ... they attend child development classes taught by experienced, highly trained teachers who are dedicated to the developmental needs of each child.